Vinaygond/Vinaygond.github.io/_posts/2025-12-28-Exit-Protocol-Wealth-Preservation-Intelligence.md

 **Exit Protocol** is my attempt to change that.

-It is a forensic litigation intelligence platform built to automate financial discovery, asset tracing, and court-ready reporting for high-conflict cases.
-The system converts raw financial records into structured evidence, applies deterministic tracing rules, and produces cryptographically sealed reports that attorneys can review, verify, and use.
+It is a forensic litigation intelligence platform built to automate financial discovery, asset tracing, and attorney-reviewable LIBR workpapers for high-conflict cases.
+The system converts raw financial records into structured evidence, applies deterministic tracing rules, and produces SHA-256-sealed reports that attorneys and retained experts can review, verify, and inspect.
+Outputs are structured review material — not legal advice, expert opinion, or court filings.

 The core idea is simple: